Skip to content

 If you’re being harassed by a customer, your report may be handled badly

 Your employer may be reluctant to protect you against a customer if doing that might cost the company money.
-(The hospitality industry is especially notorious for tolerating high levels of harassment.)
+(The hospitality industry is especially notorious for this.)
 And when it’s a customer harassing you, your employer may not even be clear about what they’re legally allowed, or required, to do.

 If you’re new to your industry or employer, reporting may go badly for you